 - Recognize the app causing the issue and click on Uninstall

 - Press on Uninstall again to confirm the process.

 You can also check if there is an update available before uninstalling it.
-It is possible a bug was fixed.
+It is possible that the bug was fixed.

-If your issue is not solved, choose another application and repeat the process until and unless you get the desired result.
-Sometimes, you need to calculate which applications usually run when the flickering happens and specifically remove those applications only.
+If your issue is not solved, choose another application and repeat the process until you get the desired result.
+Sometimes, you need to calculate which applications usually run when the flickering happens and precisely remove those applications.
 You might want to check on the recent applications first.

 2] Reinstall or Update Graphics Drivers